-There were no changes to the Company's approach to capital management during the year.
-As at December 31, 2016, the Company is not subject to externally imposed capital requirements.
+Other than the SVB Term Loan, there were no changes to the Company's approach to capital management during the period ended March 31, 2017.
+As at March 31, 2017, the Company is not subject to externally imposed capital requirements.

-16. FINANCIAL INSTRUMENTS AND RISK
+15. FINANCIAL INSTRUMENTS AND RISK

 The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, long-term debt and derivative liabilities.
 Cash is measured based on level 1 inputs of the fair value hierarchy.
 The fair value of receivables and accounts payable and accrued liabilities approximates their carrying values due to their short term to maturity.
-The fair value of the SVB Term Loan is approximately \$8,734,000 which includes the principal and financing costs assessed on settlement as at December 31, 2016.
+The fair value of the SVB Term Loan is approximately \$8,735,000 which includes the principal and financing costs assessed on settlement as at March 31, 2017.
 The derivative liabilities are measured using level 3 inputs (Note 8).